George K. Konstantinou LLC

 This company has a share capital.
 The liability of its members is limited by its memorandum of association:

-This type of company can be either private or public company.
+This type of company can be either a private or public company.

 This type of company has shares that do not have a nominal value but rather a variable value.
-Minimum initial capital for this type of company - from 50 000 to 300 000 ER.
-After receiving a license from the Cyprus Securities and Exchange Commission (CySec) to operate as Collective Investment Fund (CIF), this company can be incorporated.
+The minimum initial capital for this type of company is from 50,000 to 300,000 EUR.
+After receiving a license from the Cyprus Securities and Exchange Commission (CySec) to operate as a Collective Investment Fund (CIF), this company can be incorporated.
 If a company is private, the number of members can range from 1 to 50.
 If a company is public, the number of members must be at least one.

-The Cyprus Company Law requires hiring a licensed lawyer to prepare corporate documents and to submit them to The Department of Registrar of Companies and Official Receiver.
+Cyprus Company Law requires hiring a licensed lawyer to prepare corporate documents and submit them to the Department of Registrar of Companies and Official Receiver.
 Read about it in more detail in the article.

 The entire registration procedure takes 3 stages: